 Granite Links is the most photographed golf course near Boston.
 The skyline views are real, you can see Boston Harbor on clear days, and the conditions are good.
 That's not the issue.

-Green fees run $125 on weekdays and $150 on weekends.
+Green fees run $165 Monday through Thursday and $180 Friday through Sunday, cart included.
 At that price, a course gets held to a different standard, and one reviewer called it "the most overpriced or overrated course in all of New England."
 The specific criticism: the design "relies too much on its brilliant skyline views at the expense of actual design," with multiple holes described as afterthoughts or overly penal.
-Some of the short par-4s feel cramped in a way that reads as a mismatch for a course charging resort money.
+Some of the short par-4s feel cramped in a way that seems off at $180.

-George Wright is 20 minutes away at $39–52 and holds the same 4.5 rating.
+George Wright is 20 minutes away at $46–70 and holds the same 4.5 rating.
 D.W.
-Field in Brockton is $82 with more design variety.
+Field in Brockton is $50 to walk on a weekday for a non-resident, with more design variety.
 Neither has the skyline.
 Both are more golf for the dollar.

 Ponkapoag, Canton